 Currently, the center conducts the following surveys:

-College Risk Behavior Survey (CRBS) is an annual survey administered during the spring semester to a random sample of full-time, undergraduates that asks students about drinking, drug use, sexual behavior, and other risk behaviors.
+College Risk Behaviors Study (CRBS) is an annual survey administered in collaboration with Student Wellness & Health Promotion during the Spring semester to a random sample of full-time University of Delaware undergraduates that asks students about drinking, drug use, sexual behavior, and other risky behaviors.

 Delaware School Survey (DSS) is an annual survey of 5th, 8th, and 11th grade public school students in Delaware.
 The survey is used to estimate students attitudes and experiences with tobacco, drugs, alcohol, bullying, depression, and a variety of issues facing Delaware's youth.